r-c-f/waynergy/README.md

 running with the `--enable-tofu` option on the command line, which will allow verification that it has not changed on subsequent connections.

+Client certificates are now supported as well; simply place the certificate at `tls/cert`.

 ## Acknowledgements

 * [uSynergy](https://github.com/symless/synergy-micro-client) for the protocol library